Ghulam Faruque Khan

-Ghulam Faruque Khan Khattak HPk, CIE, OBE (7 October 1899 – 29 April 1992) was a Pakistani politician and businessman who was the founder of Ghulam Faruque Group.
+Ghulam Faruque Khan HPk, CIE, OBE (7 October 1899 – 29 April 1992) was a Pakistani politician and businessman who was the founder of Ghulam Faruque Group.

 As a politician, he became Governor of East Pakistan and Federal Minister for Commerce, Science and Technology where he served from 1964 to 1967.
 He was also member of the National Assembly of Pakistan from 1973 to 1977 and member of the Senate of Pakistan from 1985 to 1991 and again from 1991 until his death.
 He was also the founder of Pakistani conglomerate Ghulam Faruque Group.

-Early life
+Early life and education

-Ghulam Faruque Khan Khattak was born on October 7, 1899, in Midnapore.
+Ghulam Faruque Khan was born on 7 October 1899, in Midnapore.
 He was the son of Khan Mir Aslam Khan Khattak (1841–1922), a landlord, social worker, civil contractor and Muslim leader of Nagpur who donated huge amount of money to Muslims education and always stood for the rights of Muslims.
 Mir Aslam Khan was a Pashtun of the Akor Khel Khattak tribe and was born in the house of Nawab Khan Khattak.
 His father was Rasual Khan Khattak of Shaidu Khan Khel, which is a village in Nowshera tehsil, Peshawar District of British India (now in Nowshera District of Khyber-Pakhtunkhwa, in Pakistan).
 Shaidu is home to the Akor Khel, ruling khel of the Khattak tribe, as well as to the Mohallah Khan Khel (Khel stands for a family or descendants) clan who came here when two sons of Khushal Khan Khattak, named Shahbaz Khan Khattak and Abdul Qadir Khan Khattak, came from Akora Khattak to Shaidu.
 The two larger groups of Khan Khel descend from the brothers.
 The Akor Khels, a clan named after Akoray, still hold a prominent position in the Khattak tribe.

-He was appointed an Officer of the Order of the British Empire (OBE) in the 1944 New Year Honours, and was appointed a Companion of the Order of the Indian Empire (CIE) in the 1946 New Year Honours.
+He received his education from Aligarh Mohamedan Anglo Oriental College.

+Career

+Faruque began his career with the Bengal–Nagpur Railway in 1921, eventually serving as General Manager of the East Indian Railways (1946–1948).

+After the partition of India, he served as chairman of the Pakistan Jute Board and Cotton Board (1949–1952), chairman of the Pakistan Industrial Development Corporation (1952–1958), and chairman of the Pakistan Ordnance Factory.
+Faruque was involved in the establishment of the Water and Power Development Authority (WAPDA) and became the chairman of East Pakistan WAPDA in 1958.
+He contributed to the negotiation of the Indus Water Treaty.

+Faruque was appointed Governor of East Pakistan in 1962, taking office on 11 May.
+Later that year, he resigned due to political unrest on 28 October 1962.
+He also held several other governmental roles, including Federal Minister for Commerce, Defence Advisor (1965–1967), chairman of the Investment Corporation of Pakistan, Secretary of the Ministry of Industry, and Minister for Finance, Planning and Development of the NWFP Province.
 He was undefeated in every election in which he was a candidate over his entire political career.
 He defeated Arbab Noor Muhammad Khan in his home town, Peshawar NW.2, in 1970.
 He was reelected from NW.2 in 1972.
-He died on April 29, 1992.
+He died on 29 April 1992.